frodsan/recipes/README.md

  f
 ```

-This is how is implemented in ActiveRecord:
+This is how is implemented in the model:

 ```ruby
 class Recipe < ApplicationRecord